pywbem/pywbemtools/docs/appendix.rst

 .. glossary::

    CIM-XML
-      The name of the protocol used in :term:`DSP0200` that pywbemcli uses to communicate with WBEM servers.
+      The name of the protocol that pywbemcli uses to communicate with WBEM servers.
+CIM-XML is defined in :term:`DSP0200`.

    CIM object output formats
       Pywbemcli output formats (specified with the